TritonDataCenter/pkgsrc-wiki/about:changes.markdown

 ChangeLog would be an exercise in futility and not very helpful.
 So instead we try to summarise the most important changes in each quarterly release.

-Note that announcements of major new packages does not guarantee that they will be available in the binary package repositories.
+While this page is primarily for the illumos quarterly package sets, the changes listed may be generic to pkgsrc and may not be available on illumos or enabled in our binary packages.

 <a name="pkgsrc-2017Q2"/>